bg-write/chatGPT-cheatsheet/README.md

 ## PART C: Conclusion & References <a name="part-c"></a>

-This section provides credits, cited sources, and a glossary for both non-developers and software engineers.
+This section provides credits, cited sources, contribution steps, and a glossary for both non-developers and software engineers.

 ## VII.
 Giving Thanks <a name="legal"></a>